This is a quick over view of the topics in the M6 CCEA GCSE Maths curriculum.

 M6 CCEA GCSE Maths Curriculum – Foundation

 M6 – this can be sat in January or June and makes up 55% of the overall score.
-The final grades the can be achieved are *C – G. The exam is made up of 2 papers that are each 1 hour long.
-There is a calculator and a calculator paper.
+The final grades the can be achieved are *C – G. The exam is made up of 2 papers that are each 1 hour long and there is a calculator and a calculator paper.

 Students should know the curriculum from M1, M2 and M5 before learning the M6 curriculum.